begolu2/rktik-thesis/04_discussion.md

 ### Usage sessions

 The number of sessions was assessed using Google Analytics.
 A session is defined as a group of interactions between a user and the website that takes place within 30 minutes or until midnight (@Google).
 A total of 825 sessions were started, most of which took place in the first weeks of operation.
 The number of sessions following the first two weeks of operation may have been higher if Rktik had been promoted more extensively.
-This process was stalled due to the currently high access times described in section [Improving Performance].
+This process was stalled due to the currently high access times described in Section [Improving Performance].

 ![Number of sessions]